hamonk/greek_computer_42/README.md

 This is my brute force solver for the greek computer.

-I define 5 wheels and spent most of my time finding the numbers of each of the wheels.
+I define 5 wheels and spent most of my time finding the numbers on each wheel.

 Then I try all the combinations by rotating wheels by 1 step.